public-ui/kolibri/KNOWN_ISSUES.md

 ## Screen reader only reads last selected in Select

+KolSelect is using native HTML `<select>`.

-When using KolSelect with the `multiple` property, there may be problems with screen readers.
+When using KolSelect with the `multiple` property, there may occur problems with the interaction between the native HTML `<select>` and screen readers.
 Often the entire selection is not read out, but only the last one.